ExpediaGroup/adaptive-alerting/kafka/README.md

 ## Running KStream apps in docker

-Need to package the app (if other modules have been updated those will need to be re-built):
+Need to package the app (if other modules have been updated those will need to be re-built with `mvn install`):

 ```bash
 mvn clean package